mikemartinez99/RGenEDA/vignettes/introduction.md

 • `$stars` (asterisk representations of p-values)

 • `$plot` (Eigencorr plot, as a `ggplot2` object)

+**Note:** `ordcorr` can be used for microbiome data as it correlates metadata features with NMDS beta values rather than PCs.

     ec <- eigencorr(obj, num_pcs = 5)